leviat-tech/jsdraft/README.md

 ```

-## Registering a Draft Function
+## Registering a Custom Draft Function
-Custom draft functions can also be registered on the drawing class or object for repeated use:
+Custom draft functions can also be registered on the drawing class or object for repeated use.
+When a draft
+function is registered a few things are done for you: the input drawing is automatically deeply cloned for you,
+the drawing argument is injected for you, and the function is attached to the drawing class.
 ```js
 function triangle(drawing) {
   return drawing